Tony Perkins (politician)

-Anthony Richard Perkins (born March 20, 1963) is an American politician and evangelical lobbyist.
-He is president of the Family Research Council, a Christian conservative policy and lobbying organization based in Washington, D.C.
-Perkins, an ordained Southern Baptist pastor, was previously a police officer and television reporter, served two terms as a Republican member of the Louisiana House of Representatives and unsuccessfully ran for the U.S. Senate in 2002.
-On May 14, 2018, he was appointed to the United States Commission on International Religious Freedom.
+Anthony Richard Perkins (born March 20, 1963) is an American politician and Southern Baptist pastor, who has served as president of the Family Research Council since 2003.
+Previously, he was a police officer and television reporter.
+From 1996 to 2004, he served as a member of the Louisiana House of Representatives.
+He unsuccessfully ran for the U.S. Senate in 2002.
+On May 14, 2018, he was appointed to the United States Commission on International Religious Freedom by then-Senate Majority Leader Mitch McConnell, and on June 17, 2019, the Commission elected him Chairman.

+As part of the U.S. Commission on International Religious Freedom’s (USCIRF) “Religious Prisoners of Conscience Project,” Perkins symbolically “adopted” Nigerian schoolgirl Leah Sharibu, who was abducted by Boko Haram in 2018 after refusing to renounce her Christian faith, in order to advocate for her release.

 Early life and career

 Perkins was born and raised in the northern Oklahoma city of Cleveland and graduated in 1981 from Cleveland High School.
 He received his Bachelor of Science degree from Liberty University.
 He later earned a Master of Public Administration degree from Louisiana State University in Baton Rouge.
 After college, Perkins entered the United States Marine Corps.
 Following his tour of duty, he became a reserve deputy with the East Baton Rouge Parish Sheriff's Office and also worked with the U.S. State Department's Anti-Terrorism Assistance Program instructing hostage negotiation and bomb disposal to hundreds of police officers from around the world.

 After the federal contract for the anti-terrorism program ended, Perkins left law enforcement to work for KBTR, the Baton Rouge TV station owned by then-State Representative Woody Jenkins.
 At KBTR, Perkins opened a news division.